dForDeveloper/paired-api/README.md

 # Paired API
-The Paired API is a GraphQL API connected to a MongoDB database built with Node and Express.
-It was developed for [Paired](https://paired-turing.firebaseapp.com/), a React application created to improve pair programming between [Turing](https://turing.io/) students throughout their seven month immersive program.
+The Paired API is a GraphQL API built with Node, Express, Apollo Server, and MongoDB.
+It serves as the back end for [Paired](https://paired-turing.firebaseapp.com/), a React application created to improve pair programming between [Turing](https://turing.io/) students throughout their seven-month immersive program.

 ### Front End
 * [GitHub Repository](https://github.com/hillstew/paired-fe)